sermonsoft/AllTrailsLunch/docs/README.md

-# Documentation for Examiners
+# Documentation

-> **Welcome!** This folder contains comprehensive documentation to help you review and grade this AllTrails take-home assignment.
+> **Welcome!** This folder contains comprehensive documentation for the AllTrails Lunch app.

 ---